janbaykara/env-var/README.md

 const env = require('env-var')

 // Read PORT variable and ensure it's a positive integer.
 If it is not a
-// positive integer or is not set the process will exit with an error (unless
+// positive integer, not set or empty the process will exit with an error
-// you catch it using a try/catch or "uncaughtException" handler) const NODE_ENV = env.get('NODE_ENV').asString()
+// (unless you catch it using a try/catch or "uncaughtException" handler) const NODE_ENV = env.get('NODE_ENV').asString()
 const PORT = env.get('PORT').required().asIntPositive()